Itsy Docs

 How it connects

-- Supplier information links to your Suppliers configuration.
+• Supplier information comes from your Suppliers configuration.